nikkipurcell/nextjs-dashboard/README.md

 DELETE ITEM implementation:

 - To delete an invoice using a Server Action, wrap the delete button in a <form> element and pass the id to the Server Action using bind.

+#### Error Handling

+- Can use try catch in Server Actions.
+- error.tsx file can be used to serve fallback error UI.
+- can create not-found.tsx file if want to specify 404 error.
+Will precede over error.tsx